lnunno/android-music-app/doc/paper_prototype_study/README.md

 * Heavy Android user

 ## Comments from user 1
+Start page is bare, it doesn't get me interested in anything.
+It doesn't remind me of music.
+I don't want to read any of it.

+I would like to see albums of the artist.
+The picture for the artist doesn't make sense.
+When you're searching for something only the **one thing** that you want should show up, everything else sucks.
+I want to see all the albums, I want to click on it and play it.
+I could just go to Wikipedia for that...

 It's ugly!
 Needs more color, other than that it looks good.
 Usable at least.
 Searching is easy, but the icon button is a little confusing to click, not sure if it continues the search.

 Likes seeing the artist bio information in search.